 Before jumping to other bridge styles, there is one more common debate about t-style bridges, that I’d like to address.
 This has to do with the saddles: Should there be three of them like it used to originally be, or would six saddles (one of each string) be better?
 Reading the history, I’m assuming the original idea was just to make a very simple design – a combo that fixes the strings at the body end, mounts one of the pickups and allows to set the intonation approximately correct.
 The last mentioned feature sucks, though.
 You just can’t adjust intonation of six strings with three saddles that move back and forth.
 So in that regard, yes, six saddles is better.
 But changing this bridge design to six saddles, the sound changes as well – and certainly not for the better.
 The strings press the saddles downwards, and with three saddles the pressure is really strong, as the saddles are pressed down by two strings each.
 This way, the bridge is rock solid and so is the sound.
 With six saddles, however, the pressure per saddle is weaker, and the sound appears to lose some of its solidity.
 So now we’re back to three saddles.
 One way to fix the intonation is to file the saddles individually.
 This works fine, but if you change string gauge or brand, you might want to readjust.
 Trev Wilkinson has come up with an ingenious solution to this problem by developing his WT3 saddle that swivels around its axis, allowing precise intonation adjustment without compromising the string pressure at the saddles.
 To me, Trev’s solution is spot on the same wavelength with my thinking – a pragmatic solution to a pragmatic problem, without compromising the tone.

 There is an endless debate going on also about saddle materials of various bridge types.
 Different materials all affect to the sound nuances slightly, but I’d like to look at this feature from the practical point of view as well, because the tonal differences are to my ears so very subtle, that the practical approach just makes more sense.
 Brass, for example, is a great saddle material for many types of bridges, because it is softer than the strings, but hard enough so the strings won’t dig into it if the angle of the string crossing the saddle is not too steep.
 The softness of brass is good also because the saddle slot edges are “gentle” to strings – which results in less string breakage at the saddles.
 Too soft materials, however, will cause trouble too.
 The strings may dig in to the saddles causing tuning problems, or the sound may be compromised – dampened high frequencies or too soft attack of the notes.
 In some applications, hardened steel works better than brass.
-For example, the non-locking Gotoh VSVG is a vibrato bridge evolved from a vintage s-style vibrato, eliminating some of its problems without compromising the classic sound.
+For example, the non-locking Gotoh VSVG that we use a lot in the Vsop and Aeon models is a vibrato bridge evolved from a vintage s-style vibrato, eliminating some of its problems without compromising the classic sound.
 When the saddles are made of hardened steel, it is essential that the shaping of the saddle is spot on right – otherwise the hard saddle edges will snap off your strings, or cause unwanted noises.
 An important, yet often overlooked factor concerning saddles is the plating.
 For example, chrome-plating is super hard, and this can cause severe string breakage problems to a guitar.
 Especially if the saddles are made of a soft material (brass, or die-cast zinc) the strings may press in to the soft metal, but the hard chrome plating won’t give in, resulting in that the chrome breaks and leaves a razor sharp edge right under the strings.
 And then you’ll break strings over and over again… This is why I prefer in most cases saddles that are either non-plated or if plated, then it should be done with a softer metal such as nickel or gold.
 Chrome plating works in a saddle in my experience only when it’s applied on very hard metal and when the string passes the saddle in a very gradual angle – such as it does for example in the Gotoh GE1996 locking vibrato.

 Let’s move on to a few different trem bridges – or as they should correctly be called: vibrato bridges.
 First the classics.
 Generally speaking – all s-style vibrato bridges and its descendants require a chunk of wood to be routed off from the back of the body, allowing to mount the springs that act as a counter-force to the string pull.
 This mechanism changes the sound of any guitar for a couple of reasons: 1) part of the wood is routed off , 2) spring mechanism makes a “reverbish” sound when hitting the strings, 3) the bridge moves along with the strings vibration, and gives in when bending strings – and so on.
 All this is perceived by the player as a natural part of the classic “s-style guitar sound”.
 Many prefer the vintage s-style vibrato bridge in their guitar.
 There are some sensible reasons why it is so – but partly it’s the common myth about the old way being better because… well, it’s old.
 The original s-style vibrato mounts to the guitar body with six wood screws.
 One might think that this is oldfashioned and outdated, but I confess that I’m one of those guys who favors the wood screw mounting method in many applications.
 Why?
 Because this is the only approach where the baseplate front edge rests – and is pressed against – on top of the guitar, allowing the energy transmit from a wider, more solid area of the bridge to the body.
 When the bridge is made with high precision of premium materials, the guitar will keep its tuning very well – as long as the rest of the guitar is set up to par with the bridge.
 There are a couple of other details I’m not so much in favor regarding the vintage style vibrato.
 I don’t like slack in the vibrato arm – that’s one of the many reasons we use mostly the VSVG model by Gotoh/Wilkinson.
 Also, the string spacing of the vintage bridge is too wide, resulting in that the strings are unnecessarily close to the fretboard edges.
 Another reason for me to use VSVG (or other models with improved string spacing).